MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility.md

 - Type: `REG_DWORD`
 - Value: `1`

-See [Microsoft Defender Antivirus on Windows Server 2019 and Windows Server 2016](microsoft-defender-antivirus-on-windows-server-2016.md) for key differences and management options for Windows Server installations.
+See [Microsoft Defender Antivirus on Windows Server 2016 and 2019](microsoft-defender-antivirus-on-windows-server-2016.md) for key differences and management options for Windows Server installations.

 > [!IMPORTANT]
 > Microsoft Defender Antivirus is only available on endpoints running Windows 10, Windows Server 2016, and Windows Server 2019.